boschresearch/blech-doc/website/content/en/docs/user-manual/modules.md

 In particular, implementations details such as the fields of a structure are visible.

 By contrast, no declaration is visible *outside* the module unless it is explicitly *exposed*.

+Thus modules are a mechanism to encapsulate code, provide an API for it and hide implementation details from client code.

 ```abnf
 Module ::= "module" ["exposes" IdentifierList] DeclarationList